Maatary/haskell-from-first-principles/basic-datatypes/fundamentals.md

 - We have the datatypes **Int**, **Word**, **Integer**, which haskell refers to as **Integral**, and the datatypes **Rational**, **Double**, **Fixed**, **Float**, **Scientific** which haskell refer to as **Fractional**.
 It is important to note however that **Integral** and **Fractional** are not **datatypes**.
 They are **Types Classes**, i.e. **Classes of Types**.
 In short, it means that they group together the **operations common** to those groups of **datatypes**.
 Both **Fractional** and **Integral** are themselves **Num**. **Num** groups the operation common to all the **numeric datatypes**.

+- The reason and implication of all datatype within a same category such as Int, Word and Integer of the Integral category (type class) is mostly related to performance issue.
+More can be found in page 93 of the chapter and in the following link https://stackoverflow.com/questions/1184296/why-can-haskell-handle-very-large-numbers-easily

 - **Types Classes** semantics and mechanics are thoroughly studied in their [dedicated chapter](../typeclasses/fundamentals.md).
 At this point, we could at least clarify that when we said above that groups of **datatypes** are referred as **Integral** or **Fractional**, it means that those DataTypes have respectively **an instance of the Integral Type Class** or **instance of the Fractional Type Class**.
 An overview of this is provided below.

     ```haskell